VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 Sometimes things are a little too complicated, slow, or just out of your control for you to effectively test a section of code.
 In this case, you need to mock that functionality to get your test to run properly.
-`monkeypatch` is the built in way to mock objects in pytest.
-With `monkeypatch` you can mock global variables, functions and methods, class attributes, or even environment variables.
-Here's some examples of how to use `monkeypatch` for your mocking needs.
+`monkeypatch` is the built-in way to mock objects in pytest.
+With `monkeypatch`, you can mock global variables, functions and methods, class attributes, or even environment variables.
+Here are some examples of how to use `monkeypatch` for your mocking needs.

 ### Mock a global variable

-Recall, one of the main function we are testing in `example.py` is `some_math_function()`.
+Recall, one of the main functions we are testing in `example.py` is `some_math_function()`.
 This function calls the `Math.slow()` method, which sleeps for `GLOBAL_SLEEP_SECONDS` (where `GLOBAL_SLEEP_SECONDS`) is an environment variable that is sed to 3 seconds at the top of the module.